-This one (1) day re-accreditation course provides participants with updated information on the latest changes and requirements to safely prepare detailed Traffic Management Plans including those in accordance with and up to the planning level specified in clause 2.2.1(c) of AS1742 Part 3 – 2009.
-The course is delivered face to face.
+This one (1) day face to face re-accreditation course provides participants with updated information on the latest changes and requirements to safely prepare detailed Traffic Management Plans including those in accordance with and up to the planning level specified in clause 2.2.1(c) of AS1742 Part 3 – 2009.

 ***NEW ONLINE SUPPORT PORTAL COMING SOON (Late 2018)*** – Students will be provided even more support options after leaving the classroom including access to a ‘student only’ work area inside our online learning platform, access to additional documents, templates and resources, as well as a live discussion area to help answer any queries!

 One (1) day

 At the completion of classroom training, students are required to complete assessments in their own time and submit for marking.
 Students are provided up to ten (10) working days per assessment, to submit their work.

 For AWTM re-accreditation, as a minimum requirement, applicants shall be required to submit, for assessment:

 – a copy of a detailed Traffic Management Plan completed in accordance with Main Roads WA template document or equivalent that had been implemented to an Event or Worksite, which they have developed.
 The plan must include multiple traffic guidance schemes and speed reductions